Batch File Help and Support

 - How to create a delay in a batch file.

-All other batch file related questions and answers
+All other batch file related questions

 - How to execute commands in a batch file in timed intervals.